 An efficient design for real-time markets should address the special challenges of electricity system operation and support the intended economic outcomes by providing a spot market basis for development of and reliance on forward contracts.
-The essence of the successful electricity market design in PJM and elsewhere was to organize the real-time spot market around the principles of bid-based, security-constrained, economic dispatch with the associated locational prices (Hogan, 1992).
-Under this market system, market participants are able to buy, sell and trade electricity through a non-discriminatory organized spot market.
+The essence of the successful electricity market design in PJM and elsewhere was to organize the real-time spot market around the principles of bid-based, security-constrained, economic dispatch with the associat-ed locational prices (Hogan, 1992).
+Under this market system, market participants are able to buy, sell, and trade electricity through a non-discriminatory organized spot market.
 Settlement prices are the real-time locational prices.
-Charges for transmission service between locations are settled at the difference in the locational prices for the injection and withdrawal.
-The real-time locational prices can be volatile, but forward contracts allow market participants to hedge the real-time prices.
+Charges for transmission service between locations are settled at the difference in the locational prices can be volatile, but forward contracts allow market participants to hedge the real-time prices.

-Applying security-constrained economic dispatch is a well-developed practice in power systems.
+Applying security-constrained economic dispatch is a welldeveloped practice in power systems.
 It developed using engineering estimates of the operating costs of generation.
 The adaptation to markets was to replace the engineering cost estimates with the bids and offers of the market participants.
 With this change in the inputs, the form of the economic dispatch remained otherwise unchanged.

 The second innovation of markets was to apply consistent prices to the purchases and sales determined in the economic dispatch.
 A by-product when determining the economic dispatch is the calculation of the marginal costs of incremental power at each location.
 Following the usual definition of competitive markets, these marginal costs define the market-clearing prices associated with the economic dispatch.
-Under reasonable simplifying assumptions about the nature of the dispatch, taking these prices as given the generators and loads would have no incentive to deviate from the dispatch.2 These spot prices are known in the PJM system as Locational Marginal Prices (LMP) (Schweppe, Caramanis, Tabors, & Bohn, 1988).
+Under reasonable simplifying assumptions about the nature of the dispatch, taking these prices as given the generators and loads would have no incentive to deviate from the dispatch.
+These spot prices are known in the PJM system as locational marginal prices (LMP) (Schweppe et al., 1988).

 Using any other materially different pricing system would by construction create a fundamental inconsistency with the market quantities determined in the economic dispatch.
-Because of this inconsistency, implementation of a pricing system other than LMP would require surrendering the benefits of efficient dispatch, restricting open access, or abandoning the principle of non-discrimination, or all of the above.
-There is no other pricing system that is compatible with economic dispatch, open access and non-discrimination.
+Because of this inconsistency, implementation of a pricing system other than LMP would require surrendering the benefits of efficient dispatch, restricting open access, or abandoning the principle of nondiscrimination, or all of the above.
+There is no other pricing system that is compatible with economic dispatch, open access, and nondiscrimination.
 Therefore, the centerpiece of successful market design is bid-based, security-constrained, economic dispatch with locational marginal prices.